gdimitriu/generic_simulator/README.md

 This project is a dead end because for low memory management and easy connection I break the POO encapsulation and because I have used MFC Objects instead of stl objects.
 For the simple tests it was working but the problem arise on dynamical creation/duplicate of projects.

-This project will be recreated in java as stand-alone or as part of the Chappy project.
+This project will be recreated (from scratch) in java as devs_simulator and maybe later as part of the Chappy project.